 First-time sex is a big unknown.
 Will it be candlelight and rose petals or quick and uncomfortable?
+Will it be hot and steamy like the sex on TubeV or awkward and painful?
 Is it about love or about lust?
 You have plenty of people telling you what to do, but do you have anyone telling you what sex is really like?

 Whether you’re diving in or whether you’re waiting, we hope these stories will help you chart your own course.
 (Available now from Beyond Words/SimonPulse.)